andrew/ultimate-awesome/README.md

 - [awesome-environmental-engineering](https://github.com/awesomelistsio/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-erlang](https://github.com/awesomelistsio/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-ethereum](https://github.com/awesomelistsio/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
-- [awesome-ffmpeg](https://github.com/awesomelistsio/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.
 - [awesome-hbase](https://github.com/awesomelistsio/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.